lime-green/remote-docker-aws/README.md

 - Needed in order to authenticate with AWS

 #### `aws_region` (takes precedence over `AWS_REGION`)
-- Needed in order to authenticate with AWS
+- The region to create the instance in

 #### `instance_type`
 - Type of ec2 instance, defaults to: `t2.medium`